vdim/yz/README.md

 Let's get an object model from the book ["Java persistence with Hibernate"] (http://www.amazon.com/Java-Persistence-Hibernate-Christian-Bauer/dp/1932394885).
 See source code in [http://downloads.jboss.org/hibernate/caveatemptor/] (http://downloads.jboss.org/hibernate/caveatemptor/).
-(We use this model for the testing the YZ, so you can sources's model into YZ's repository.)
+(We use this model for the testing the YZ, so you can see sources's model into YZ's repository.)

 Caveatemptor's model has the following structure: